-Tracts4free.wordpress.com – Wildlife paintings, waterfall painting, free Christian paintings, free Christian tracts, photos.
+Tracts4free.wordpress.com – Wildlife paintings, waterfall paintings, free Christian paintings, free Christian tracts, photos.
 Free paintings to download and print, photocopy and distribute, but not sell or use for any commercial purposes.
 You can frame them, or stick them on a wall, fridge door or wherever you like.
-They could also be used as screensavers or made into greeting or postcards, used in Sunday school lessons etc. Please enjoy them, print or photocopy them and give them away freely to friends, relatives (and enemies!).
+They could also be used as screensavers or made into greeting or postcards, used in Sunday school lessons etc. Please enjoy them, print or photocopy them and give them away freely.

 I am passionate about conserving endangered wildlife, as well as biodiverse ecosystems as a whole, and have designed camouflage for use by anti-poaching rangers who protect rhinos, elephants, tigers, and so on.
 You may find it interesting to visit my site https://camouflagepatterns.wordpress.com/ , where you can find out out more about the lack of suitable camouflage for anti-poaching rangers, and the camouflage patterns I have specifically designed for them.